psp515/MqttDevices/src/devices/remote_button/README.md

 - Power used when in deep sleep __20 µA__
 - Rechargable batteries 1.2V __750 mAh__ - so effective storage is __450 mAh__

+One click usage should be around `300 * 10 / 3600 = 0.83 mAh`
 One day uage is `0.83 * 4 + 0.0002 * 86360 / 3600 = 3.34 mAh`
 Working for: `450 / 3.34` ~ 135 days

 For 1.5V with capacity 1500 button will work for around a year.

+Also i conducted some test with multimeter:

+- in deep sleep mode current was around __50 µA__
+- when invoking main job of the button current was __70 mA__
+- in my case on average button does it work in 7.5 second not 10 seconds
+- installing optional LED increases deep sleep current to __200 µA__
+- second measured value is more important so actual time working on batteries can be 4 times bigger (4 years on AAA 1.5V sound beautifull)

 #### Uploading code and configuration